Parkland survivor, Newtown family members, team up for student safety summit in Raleigh

 Sandy Hook Promise is an organization, led by family members and loved ones of Newtown shooting victims, aimed at preventing gun violence and enhancing student safety.

 "Training kids how to look out for another, how to look out for somebody who's socially isolated, to make them feel included.
-Look for warning signs of this behavior and getting people connected to the people they need before it becomes a tragedy," explained David Barden, Nicole's father and himself a co-founder and Managing Director of Sandy Hook Promise.
+Look for warning signs of this behavior and getting people connected to the people they need before it becomes a tragedy," explained Mark Barden, Natalie's father and himself a co-founder and Managing Director of Sandy Hook Promise.

 The event comes as the debate over gun control has seen renewed attention following February's shooting at Marjory Stoneman Douglas High School in Florida.

-"We are in the middle of this incredible surge of youth activism right now," said David Barden.
+"We are in the middle of this incredible surge of youth activism right now," said Mark Barden.

 One of the most outspoken advocates has been Parkland shooting survivor David Hogg.